 - Some Death Eaters are shown giving orders to others in Harry Potter films, usually with cooperation.

-- Doctor Who: In the episode "The Sontaran Stratagem", General Staal has his army on the ground led by Commander Skorr.
+- Doctor Who: In "The Sontaran Stratagem"/"The Poison Sky", General Staal has his army on the ground led by Commander Skorr.
 Who promptly removes his helmet when he arrives.

 - Power Rangers S.P.D.: There are special, speaking blue Mecha-Mooks who command the standard silver ones.
 In Power Rangers Mystic Force, there are a few isolated incidences of lone Styxoids (talking, staff-wielding Zombie Mooks) leading Hidiacs (babbling, hatchet-wielding standard Zombie Mooks, though their acid-spitting power was a force to be reckoned with for about one episode.) but mostly those were a separate squad of Elite Mooks.